-Figure 5-5 - Example Operation of the Airborne IPS System CIRI Endpoint Data Plane in the Air-Ground Direction with Flow Control
+Figure 4-5 - Example Operation of the Airborne IPS System CIRI Endpoint Data Plane in the Air-Ground Direction with Flow Control

-5.5.2 Airborne Radio Flow Control Operation
+4.5.2 Airborne Radio Flow Control Operation

-For each configured flow, the Airborne Radio keeps track of the Highest Flow Sequence and the Current Flow Window.
+For each configured flow (see Section 4.4.1), the Airborne Radio keeps track of the Highest Flow Sequence and the Current Flow Window.
 These variables are initialized to "invalid".
 If these variables are not invalid, then the following invariant (INV) must hold: